rabbitmq/server-packages/README.md

 These workflows rely on a number of [OCI images built by the RabbitMQ Core Team](https://github.com/rabbitmq/build-env-images).

-Currently all 4.1.x and 4.0.x workflows use an Erlang 26 image for most artifacts and Erlang 27 for the "latest toolchain" variation of the generic binary build.
+At the moment all 4.x workflows use an Erlang 26 image for most artifacts and Erlang 27 for the "latest toolchain" variation of the generic binary build.